postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ![Reading a comment](https://assets.postman.com/postman-docs/In-app+comments+.jpg)

-### Reading comments ion the  Dashboard
+### Reading comments on the Dashboard

-You can read the comments made on a collection through the [Postman Dashboard](https://app.getpostman.com).
+You can read the comments on a collection through the [Postman Dashboard](https://app.getpostman.com).

 1. Sign in to the [Postman Dashboard](https://app.getpostman.com).
 2. At the top, click **Collections**.